shopsys/shopsys/docs/cookbook/adding-ajax-load-more-button-into-pagination.md

 {% endblock %}
 ```

-There are two important css classes that must be used.
+There are two important CSS classes that must be used.

-- `js-list-with-paginator` - element with this class encapsulate paging component
+- `js-list-with-paginator` - element with this class encapsulates paging component
-- `js-list` - fragment from which new items are pulled during asynchronous call
+- `js-list` - fragment from which new items are pulled during an asynchronous call

 ```twig
 {# templates/Front/Content/Brand/ajaxList.html.twig #}